mongodb-industry-solutions/Connected-Vehicle-Edge-Server/README.md

 2. [Generate API key](https://www.mongodb.com/docs/atlas/app-services/cli/#generate-an-api-key), assign the `Project Owner` permission and add your IP address to the access list
 3. [Login with your API key](https://www.mongodb.com/docs/atlas/app-services/cli/#authenticate-with-an-api-key)

-4. In the terminal, navigate to `/atlas_backend` on this repositiory and import the Connected-Vehicle application with the command:
+4. In the terminal, navigate to `/atlas_backend` on this repository and import the Connected-Vehicle application with the command:

     `appservices push --local ./Connected-Vehicle-Edge-Server --remote Connected-Vehicle-Edge-Server`

     You will be prompted to configure the app [options](https://www.mongodb.com/docs/atlas/app-services/cli/appservices-push/#appservices-push).
 Set them according your needs.
 If you are unsure which options to choose, the default ones are usually a good way to start!

-    4.a If you are building this app on an existing cluter that isn't named `Connected-Vehicle-DB`, you should go to `atlas_backend/Connected-Vehicle-Edge-Server/data_sources/mongodb-atlas/config.json` and edit the `clusterName` field such as `"clusterName": "<your-cluster-name>",`
+    4.a If you are building this app on an existing cluster that isn't named `Connected-Vehicle-DB`, you should go to `atlas_backend/Connected-Vehicle-Edge-Server/data_sources/mongodb-atlas/config.json` and edit the `clusterName` field such as `"clusterName": "<your-cluster-name>",`

     After you've chosen your options, you should see the following appear: